intel/ros_intel_movidius_ncs/README.md

 * Demo applications to show the capbilities of ROS service and publisher
 * Support multiple [CNN models](#table2)

+There are 2 active branches in this project:
+* master - *stable branch*
+  The latest version on it is v0.3.0 which supports NCSDK v1.07.06. master branch is only updated when every milestone release ready.
+* devel - *defualt branch*
+  This branch is updated from time to time and maintain the latest code on it.
+Each pull request should be submitted based on devel branch.
+We will merge patches to master branch on every milestone release.

 ## 2 Prerequisite
 * An x86_64 computer running Ubuntu 16.04
 * ROS Kinetic